 Drivers will now lose licence if they illegally pass a school bus

-Fines already highest in Canada, doc says, but will be bigger ones and more demerit points
+Fines already highest in Canada, and will be higher with more demerit points

 P.E.I. drivers will now lose their licence for a time if they illegally pass a school bus, Transportation Minister Paula Biggar said in the legislature Thursday.

 Drivers who ignore this law are not allowed on Island roads.— Paula Biggar

 Failing to stop for a school bus will also result in 12 demerit points and driver's licence suspension for three months, plus a $5,000 fine.

 The new measures will take effect Dec.
 8, Biggar said.

 Will need to take a course